edsu/inst126/README.md

 This course will make extensive use of the following book/website, which was also used in INST126:

-* Charles R. Severance, [Python for Everybody: Exploring Data Using Python 3] ISBN-13: 978-1530051120 https://www.py4e.com/
+* Charles R. Severance, [Python for Everybody: Exploring Data Using Python 3].
+(Available at https://www.py4e.com/ and in ELMS)
+* McKinney, W. (2018). *Python for Data Analysis*, 2nd Edition.
+O'Reilly.
+(Available in ELMS)
-* [Python Documentation], v3.7.4, Python Software Foundation. https://docs.python.org/3/
+* [Python Documentation], v3.7.4, Python Software Foundation. https://docs.python.org/3

 Other readings (generally available online for free, or through Library subscriptions) will be made available to you in ELMS.